 3. What do the recipients see when they receive SMS messages that are over the single message character limit and are counted as 2+ SMS segments?

 Each carrier handles these types of messages differently.
 Here are examples of known carriers:

 Recipients with an AT&T or Verizon service will see the message as one long SMS message.

 Recipients with other carriers may see messages like these split into multiple segments.
 The delivery order of the split segments can’t be guaranteed, so sending messages that fit within a single segment is recommended.

 The amount of data that can fit in a single MMS is limited to .5 mb.
 Within the .5 mb limit, you can send up to 10 files (with a .5 mb limit per file) and 1,600 characters per MMS.

 4. What happens if you go over the .5 mb limit?

-5. What happens if you go over the .5 mb limit per file?
+5. What happens if you exceed the .5 mb limit per file?

-The uploaded file(s) that is over the .5mb limit would be converted to a URL and be sent as a separate SMS message.
+The uploaded file(s) over the .5mb limit would be converted to a URL and sent as a separate SMS message.

 6. What happens if you go over the 10 file limit?